FrickTown/ObsidianVaults/DatorArkitektur/Caches.md

 ### Direct-mapped
 Each address maps to one line in the cache.
 This is done using modulo.
 Address % Line-count = Tag.
 This means we always know exactly which line to search.
 We check the line for the data we want using a single comparator.
+Reasonable because we often want to use sequential data anyway.
 ### Fully associative
 Every block is read every cache-read, using the same number of comparators as we have lines in the cache.
 ### N-way set associative
+Allow non-sequential data to be contained on each line.
+For every N set we need N comparators.
 ## Writing to caches
 ### Write-through
 Write *directly to memory*.
 Anytime we do write, we also write to cache.